ChrisWarwick/GetUEFI/README.md

 The function in this module determines the underlying system firmware (BIOS) type - either UEFI or Legacy BIOS.

-See the comments at the end of the script file for further detailed notes and references.

 Script Structure
 ----------------